-The bill establishes a framework for local authorities in Washington State to designate nonarterial highways as "shared streets," where pedestrians, bicyclists, and operators of micromobility devices can share the roadway.
-Local authorities must develop procedures for this designation, and state highways can only be designated as shared streets if they are the primary roads through a central business district.
-The bill mandates that vehicular traffic must yield to pedestrians and non-motorized users on shared streets, and it requires local authorities to post annual reports on traffic accidents and violations occurring on these streets.
+The bill establishes a framework for local authorities in Washington State to designate nonarterial highways as "shared streets," where pedestrians, bicyclists, and operators of micromobility devices can share the roadway with vehicular traffic.
+Local authorities must develop procedures for this designation and may only designate state highways as shared streets if they are the primary roads through a central business district.
+The bill mandates that vehicular traffic yield to pedestrians and micromobility users, and vice versa for bicyclists and micromobility users yielding to pedestrians.
+Additionally, local authorities are required to post an annual report on their websites detailing traffic accidents and violations on these shared streets.

 Statutes affected: Original Bill: 46.61.250, 46.61.415, 46.61.110, 46.61.240, 46.61.770